ExtremePro11299/CMD-networking-tool/README.md

 ---
-Required disk space: 28KB
-Required RAM space: 50MB
+Required disk space: 28KB (maybe more for saved results) Required RAM space: 50MB
 ---
 Supported operating systems:
-- Windows 2000 or newer
+- Windows 2000 or newer (tested successfully on Windows 7)
-- OS/2 (compatibility not confirmed)
+- OS/2 (not tested)
-- ArcaOS (compatibility not confirmed)
+- ArcaOS (not tested)
-- ReactOS (compatibility not confirmed)
+- ReactOS (not tested)

 CMD contains built-in commands to troubleshoot networks.
 This tool arranges the networking commands into an easily accessible environment.